Uniqueness of generating Hamiltonians for topological Hamiltonian flows: Introduction

-Section ~\ref{S:Main-result} contains the statement of our main result and a formulation of a sequence of lemmata, that are used in its proof.
-In Section ~\ref{S:Proof-of main-result} we present the proof of the main result.
-Section ~\ref{S:Local-uniqueness} studies the local uniqueness for $ L^{(1,\infty)} $ Hamiltonians and for continuous Hamiltonian flows.
-Here we state and prove the generalization of Theorem 1.3 from ~\cite{Oh-local}, to the $ L^{(1,\infty)} $ case.
+Section~\ref{S:Main-result} contains the statement of our main result and a formulation of a sequence of lemmata, that are used in its proof.
+In Section~\ref{S:Proof-of main-result} we present the proof of the main result.
+Section~\ref{S:Local-uniqueness} studies the local uniqueness for topological Hamiltonian functions and for topological Hamiltonian flows.
+Here we state and prove the generalization of Theorem 1.3 from~\cite{Oh-local}, to the $ L^{(1,\infty)} $ case.
 We derive two consequences of this local uniqueness result.
-First, on any closed symplectic manifold we construct an example of a continuous function, that fails to be a generator of any continuous Hamiltonian flow.
-Second, we give an example of a continuous flow on any closed $2$-dimensional surface, which is the $C^0$ limit of smooth Hamiltonian flows, but is not a continuous Hamiltonian flow.
+First, on any closed symplectic manifold we construct an example of a continuous function, that fails to be a generator of any topological Hamiltonian flow.
+Second, we give an example of a continuous flow of homeomorphisms on any closed symplectic manifold, which is a $C^0$ limit of smooth Hamiltonian flows, but is not a topological Hamiltonian flow.

-\begin{rem} All the results in the present paper can be directly generalized to the case of an open symplectic manifold $ (M,\omega) $, where in this case we consider the space of compactly supported continuous Hamiltonian flows, or equivalently, the space of compactly supported topological Hamiltonian paths (see ~\cite{OM} for the definition). \end{rem}
+\begin{rem} All the results in the present paper can be directly generalized to the case of an open symplectic manifold $ (M,\omega) $, where in this case we consider topological Hamiltonian flows that are generated by {\em compactly supported} topological Hamiltonian functions~\cite{OM}. \end{rem}